Dwahgon/scafl/README.md

 ## Installing the application

+### Running from source

-To install ScafL, you first need Python 3.6+ installed and pip.
+To run ScafL from source, you first need Python 3.6+, pip and setuptools installled.
 Check your Linux distribution on how to install both of these dependencies.

-### Running from source

-To run ScafL from source, it is recommended that you run it on a virtual environment.
+It is recommended that you run it on a virtual environment.
 To create a virtual environment, run the following command inside the project directory:

 ```sh
 $ python -m venv .env